bhatti/api-mock-service/README.md

 - Assertions
 You can copy recorded scenario to another folder and use templates to customize it and then upload it for playback.

-The matching header and contents use `match_headers` and `match_contents` similar to request to validate response in case you want to test response from a real service for chaos testing.
+The matching header and contents use `assert_headers_pattern` and `assert_contents_pattern` similar to request to validate response in case you want to test response from a real service for chaos testing.
 Similarly, `assertions` defines a set of predicates to test against response from a real service:
 ```yaml
     assertions: